-HRD conducts its new employee benefits orientation on the employee's first day of employment.
-This orientation includes an overview of the University followed by a self-paced online benefits orientation.
+Typically, HRD conducts its new employee benefits orientation on the employee's first day of employment.
+This orientation includes a detailed explanation about the University and its benefits including, but not limited to, medical, dental, vision, disability and life insurance, tuition remission and TIAA retirement savings options.
+This meeting can take approximately 11⁄2 hours to complete.
 The new employee will also complete the Form I-9, Employment Eligibility Verification (which establishes identity and authorization to work in the United States) and the New Employee Data Form at this time.
-The employee will be provided with information necessary to obtain their University HawkID card.
+After this orientation, HRD will escort the new employee to the ID Office to obtain his/her University HawkID card, during normal ID Office hours.